Shaggy13spe/gitflow4code/README.md

 ## gitflow4code roadmap
 * Redesign command menu
 * Add shortcut functionality to finish current feature/release/hotfix via a status bar button
-* Ability to configure whether or not branches are local and/or remote tracking branches are deleted after finishing
+* Ability to configure whether or not local branches and/or remote tracking branches are deleted after finishing

 ## Help Out?
 This project is under constant development.
 Feedback and suggestions are very welcome and I encourage you to use the [Issues](https://github.com/Shaggy13spe/gitflow4code/issues) list on Github to provide that feedback.